broekema41/spark-big-data-development-kit/README.md

 vagrant ssh
 ```
 ## Get list of easy commands
-Execute the following command inside your vagrant:
+Execute the following command inside your vagrant and you will se shorthand commands to start, stop, show the kubernetes containers in their respective namespace:
 ```
 pleh
 ```
-## shutting down the Vagrant
+## Shutting down the Vagrant
 ```
 vagrant halt
 ```